How to submit

-- Following Evidence Group sign-off, Research Highlights will be subject to the Department for Education publication process.
+- Following Evidence Group sign-off, Research Highlights will be published on the UK Safer Internet Centre website.

 Note that the Evidence Group retains complete ownership and editorial control of UKCCIS Research Highlights.
 The Evidence Group also retains responsibility for quality control.

 UKCCIS encourages all researchers working on child internet safety and related disciplines to contribute to the UKCCIS Evidence Group Research Highlights Series.
 Although the Evidence Group may commission a Research Highlight directly from researchers/stakeholders, the Evidence Group encourages researchers working on relevant projects to contact UKCCIS directly to organise the submission of a Research Highlight.